GrahamDumpleton/mod_wsgi/docs/user-guides/application-issues.rst

 That timestamp is formatted by the process which emits the line, using that process's current timezone as determined by the ``TZ`` environment variable.
-The Apache parent process and the child worker processes normally retain the system timezone, but a WSGI application is able to change the timezone of the mod_wsgi daemon process it runs in.
+The Apache parent process and the child worker processes normally retain the timezone Apache was started with, but a WSGI application running in daemon mode is able to change the timezone of the mod_wsgi daemon process it runs in.

 The most common way this happens is Django.
 When ``TIME_ZONE`` is set in a Django project's settings, Django assigns ``os.environ["TZ"]`` and then